Crimewatch: Police involvement

-Over the years, Crimewatch has featured appeals from all 43 police forces in the country.
-1 in 3 appeals leads to an arrest and 1 in 5 lead to a conviction.
-4 or 5 requests to air appeals are received from police forces every day.

 Ratings and public response

 At its peak, Crimewatch was seen by 14 million viewers per week.
 However, by 2017, credited to competition from other programmes, it had fallen to an average of 3 million.
+At the time of the programme's 150th episode in January 1999, it was reported that the average viewing figures were 8 million.

 A study by the Broadcasting Standards Council found that Crimewatch increased the fear of crime in over half of its respondents, and a third said it made them feel "afraid".
 However, according to John Sears, senior English lecturer at Manchester Metropolitan University, it provides a beneficial role, performing "a social function by helping to solve crime, and drawing on the collective responsibilities, experiences and knowledge of the viewing audience in order to do so."